John Galliano: Dior

+In 2007, a close friend of Galliano, Steven Robinson, died.
+At the time, it was maintained that he died from a heart attack, but it was later revealed to have been a drug overdose that killed him.
+Robinson had worked closely with Galliano and been his supporter, providing creative input for over 20 years and organizing many of his events.
+According to the documentary "High and Low", Galliano stated Robinson's death affected him heavily.

-Anti-semitic incident and firing
+Antisemitic incident and firing

-In December 2010, a drunken Galliano insulted a group of Italian women in Paris with anti-semitic slurs, which was caught on camera.
+In December 2010, a drunken Galliano insulted a group of Italian women in Paris with antisemitic slurs, which was caught on camera.
 The video resurfaced in February 2011, just before Paris Fashion Week Autumn/Winter 2011/2012.
 Facing public and legal scrutiny, he was fired from his role as creative director at Dior.

 Oscar de la Renta

 In 2013, a Guardian article describing Galliano's incident claims "fashion forgave John Galliano" due to his "two years' exile" and "several statements expressing his sorrow and self-disgust."

 In early 2013, Galliano accepted an invitation from Oscar de la Renta, brokered by Anna Wintour, for a temporary residency at de la Renta's design studio to help prepare for a showing of his Fall 2013 ready-to-wear collection during February New York Fashion Week.
 Galliano also received a measure of absolution from the Anti-Defamation League, which lauded his efforts to atone for his misdeeds and wished him well.
 The ADL again came to his defence after the New York Post ran a photo of him on his way to the de la Renta show dressed in what it claimed was Hasidic-like garb.

 Galliano remained backstage at the show, which received favourable reviews amid speculation about his future, including as a possible successor to Oscar de la Renta and that Galliano might take up a teaching post at Parsons The New School for Design.
 On 12 June 2013, Galliano's first filmed interview since his dismissal from Christian Dior was broadcast on United States television.
 He closed this conversation by stating, "I am able to create.
-I am ready to create... [and] I hope through my atonement I'll be given a second chance."
+I am ready to create... [and] I hope through my atonement I'll be given a second chance".